How to Refresh URL Unfurl Link Previews — Clear Cache Guide (2026)

 Cache lifetimes vary by platform — from a few hours (Slack) to several days (Facebook, LinkedIn).

-How to Refresh on Each Platform
+How to Refresh Link Previews by Platform

 Facebook / Meta